-- Gran Selezione must be made 100% from grapes estate grown by the producer whose name appears on the label [“integralmente prodotto”].
-Chianti Classico DOCG and Chianti Classico DOCG Riserva permit wines to be made from bought-in grapes or bulk wines
+- Gran Selezione must be made from 100% grapes which were estate grown by the producer whose name appears on the label [“integralmente prodotto”].
+Chianti Classico DOCG and Chianti Classico DOCG Riserva permit wines to be made from purchased grapes or bulk wines.

 - Gran Selezione can only be released from 30 months after harvest, compared to 24 months for Chianti Classico DOCG Riserva

-Paolo Cianferoni of the Caparsa winery in Radda in Chianti told me on 04th Oct 2017 by ‘phone that he felt Gran Selezione was ‘an extra layer of confusion created by the marketing people to help Chianti Classico out of a sales crisis by tempting ‘Super Tuscan’ wines previously labelled as Toscana Rosso IGT back into the Chianti Classico fold.
-My best wine is labelled Chianti Classico DOCG Riserva and won’t be change into a Gran Selezione.
+Paolo Cianferoni of the Caparsa winery in Radda in Chianti told me on 04th Oct 2017 he felt Gran Selezione was ‘an extra layer of confusion created by the marketing people to help Chianti Classico out of a sales crisis by tempting ‘Super Tuscan’ wines previously labelled as Toscana Rosso IGT back into the Chianti Classico fold.
+My best wine is labelled Chianti Classico DOCG Riserva and won’t morph into a Gran Selezione.
 Adding value to Chianti Classico DOCG could have been so much simpler by allowing producers to put the name of the village the wine comes from on the label, as in Burgundy.’
-This echoes the view of Walter Speller (and others) above.

 Bill Nesto MW & Frances Di Savino, Chianti Classico, the Search for Tuscany’s Noblest Wine, (University of California Press, 2016).